All the President's Men (film): Production

-Redford began asking about the Watergate break-in while promoting The Candidate and then read Woodward and Bernstein's Watergate stories in The Washington Post while waiting to start filming The Way We Were.
-Redford first spoke with Woodward in November 1972 after the mistake involving Hugh Sloan.
+Redford began asking about the Watergate break-in while promoting The Candidate, then read Woodward and Bernstein's Watergate stories in The Washington Post, while waiting to start filming The Way We Were.
+Redford first spoke with Woodward in November 1972, after the reporters' well-publicized mistake about Hugh Sloan implicating Haldeman in his testimony to the Watergate grand jury.

-Redford bought the rights to Woodward and Bernstein's book in 1974 for $450,000 with the idea to adapt it into a film with a budget of $5 million.
-Ben Bradlee, executive editor of The Washington Post, realized that the film was going to be produced regardless of his approval and believed that it made "more sense to try to influence it factually."
-He hoped that the film would show newspapers "strive very hard for responsibility."
+Redford bought the rights to Woodward and Bernstein's book in 1974 for $450,000, with the idea to adapt it into a film with a budget of $5 million.
+Ben Bradlee, executive editor of The Washington Post, realized that the film was going to be produced regardless of his approval, and believed it made "more sense to try to influence it factually".
+He hoped the film would show that newspapers "strive very hard for responsibility".

 Redford hired William Goldman to write the script in 1974.
 Goldman has said that Woodward was extremely helpful to him but that Bernstein was not.
 Goldman wrote that his crucial decision regarding the screenplay's structure was to discard the second half of the book.
 After he delivered his first draft in August 1974, Warner Bros. agreed to finance the film.

 Redford was not happy with Goldman's first draft.
 Woodward and Bernstein read it and also did not like it.
-Redford asked for their suggestions, but Bernstein and his girlfriend, writer Nora Ephron, wrote their own draft.
-Redford showed this draft to Goldman, suggesting that it might contain some material that he could integrate, but Goldman later called Redford's acceptance of the Bernstein–Ephron draft a "gutless betrayal."
-Redford later expressed dissatisfaction with the Ephron–Bernstein draft, saying, "a lot of it was sophomoric and way off the beat."
-According to Goldman, "in what they wrote, Bernstein was sure catnip to the ladies."
-He also said that one of Bernstein and Ephron's scenes was included in the final film, a bit in which Bernstein deceives a secretary in order to see someone, something that was not factually true.
+Redford asked for their suggestions, but Bernstein and his then-girlfriend, writer Nora Ephron, wrote their own draft.
+Redford showed this draft to Goldman, suggesting that it might contain some material he could integrate, but Goldman later called Redford's acceptance of the Bernstein-Ephron draft a "gutless betrayal".
+Redford later expressed dissatisfaction with the Bernstein-Ephron draft, saying, "A lot of it was sophomoric and way off the beat."
+According to Goldman, "In what they wrote, Bernstein was sure catnip to the ladies."
+He also said that one of Bernstein and Ephron's scenes was included in the final film; a bit in which Bernstein deceives a secretary in an attempt to see someone, which was not factually true.

 Alan J. Pakula was hired to direct and requested rewrites from Goldman.
 In a 2011 biography, Redford claimed that he and Pakula held all-day sessions working on the script.
 Pakula spent hours interviewing editors and reporters, taking notes of their comments.

-In 2011, Richard Stayton wrote an article for Written By magazine following his comparison of several drafts of the script, including the final production draft.
-He concluded that Redford's and Pakula's contributions were not significant, that Goldman was properly credited as the writer and that the final draft had "William Goldman's distinct signature on each page."
+In 2011, Richard Stayton, Los Angeles Times drama critic and playwright, wrote an article for the Writers Guild of America West magazine, Written By as its editor, following his comparison of many drafts of the script, including the final production draft.
+He concluded that Redford's and Pakula's contributions were not significant, that Goldman was properly credited as the writer, and that the final draft had "William Goldman's distinct signature on each page".